-In 2010 Best and Holmes conceptualized three generations of thinking about how knowledge to action works.3 First, linear models emphasize the transfer of knowledge in a one-way direction from the researcher who produces the evidence (one community) which is disseminated to end users (a different community) and is then used.
+In 2010 Best and Holmes conceptualized three generations of thinking about how knowledge to action works.3 First, linear models emphasize the transfer of knowledge in a oneway direction from the researcher who produces the evidence (one community) which is disseminated to end users (a different community) and is then used.
 Second, relationship models incorporate dissemination but then extend to focus on the interactions between people and the development of partnerships and networks as knowledge generation and sharing mechanisms.
-Third, a systems model builds on linear and relationship conceptualisations by recognizing that diffusion and dissemination processes and actions are embedded and shaped by the context in which they operate, and that as a complex adaptive system these will be dynamic and ever-changing.
-Whilst Best and Holmes' three generations of thinking helpfully illustrate the shift from knowledge transfer to a more distributed and deliberative framing of the challenge, the gaps between research and practice endure.
+Third, a systems model builds on linear and relationship conceptualisations by recognizing that diffusion and dissemination processes and actions are embedded and shaped by the context in which they operate, Article History: Received: 2 August 2023 Accepted: 23 April 2024 ePublished: 21 May 2024 and that as a complex adaptive system these will be dynamic and ever-changing.4 Whilst Best and Holmes' three generations of thinking helpfully illustrate the shift from knowledge transfer to a more distributed and deliberative framing of the challenge, the gaps between research and practice endure.
 We therefore propose that there needs to be greater attention to conceptualising practice and knowledge production as more synergistic and inextricably linked, meaning that we have a greater chance of creating evidence for real world problems, which can be implemented.